Berkeley Optometry Responds to COVID-19

 Clinic is Open for Eye Care Services

 Our campus eye care clinic is ramping up from urgent, emergent and on call essential care to include routine care with in person as well as Telehealth appointments.
-The clinic is currently open from 8 am to 5 pm on weekdays.

 Message from the Dean